codefresh-io/docs.codefresh.io/_docs/example-catalog/cd-examples/deploy-to-heroku.md

 You should be able to copy and paste this YAML in the in-line editor of the Codefresh UI.
 It will automatically clone the project for you.

 Note that you need to change the environment variables in the deploy stage to your respective values.
-You can do this directly [in the YAML itself]({{site.baseurl}}/docs/how-to-guides/migrating-from-travis-ci/#environment-variables), or through the Codefresh UI.
-Navigate to the in-line editor, and to the right you will find a tab lebeled **Variables**.
+You can do this through the Codefresh UI.
+Navigate to the in-line editor, and to the right you will find a tab labeled **Variables**.

 {% include image.html
 lightbox="true"